Why do my eyes burn?

 What to do if you get sunscreen in your eyes

-Sunscreen is an absolute must for both children and adults to protect skin from the sun’s dangerous UV rays.
+Sunscreen is an absolute must for both children and adults to protect the skin from the sun’s dangerous ultraviolet (UV) rays.
 But these products cause more than their fair share of burning eyes.

-Although getting sunscreen in your eyes won’t cause any permanent damage, it can cause significant burning and eye inflammation.
+Although getting sunscreen in your eyes might not cause any permanent damage, it can lead to significant burning, eye inflammation and other eye problems.

 Cold, wet compresses over closed eyes also help ease the sting of sunscreen in the eyes.

-You can help the burning subside even more quickly by frequently applying preservative-free lubricating eye drops (every 20 minutes or so) until you feel better.
+You can help the burning subside even more quickly by frequently applying preservative-free lubricating eye drops until you feel better.

-Also, if you wear contact lenses, consider switching to daily disposable contacts so you can immediately replace your lenses with fresh ones if you get a pair contaminated with sunscreen.
+Also, if you wear contact lenses, consider using daily disposable contacts so you can immediately replace your lenses with fresh ones if they become contaminated with sunscreen.

 SEE RELATED: 7 best sunscreens that won't burn your eyes